 Through our collaboration with staff at the Trauma Center, students at Walden have access to world-class treatment.
 Walden provides the following treatment interventions:

-SMART (sensory motor arousal regulation treatment)
+SMART (sensory motor arousal regulation treatment), an evidence-based practice

 These unique interventions assist students in developing regulation and coping strategies.
 Many of our students enter Walden with little ability to regulate their emotions, and this has been problematic for their relationships, academic development, and self-esteem.
 Staff are trained to help students practice regulation skills throughout their enrollment at Walden.
 Through this, students will gain the internal capacity to apply techniques independently for long-term success.